tekknolagi/tekknolagi.github.com/_posts/2023-07-01-typed-python.md

 know that this does not just immediately follow from a type-directed translation.
 It requires opting into stricter checking and different behavior for an entire typed core of a codebase.
 It requires changing the runtime representation of objects from header+dictionary to header+array of slots.
+For this reason it is (currently) implemented as a custom compiler, custom bytecode interpreter, and with support in the Cinder JIT.
 To learn more, check out the Static Python team's [paper collaboration with Brown](https://cs.brown.edu/~sk/Publications/Papers/Published/lgmvpk-static-python/), which explains a bit more about the gradual typing bits.